 There are a tremendous amount of opportunities for a mobile wash operator at a gas station.
 Many stations also include a small convenience store.
 The opportunities include the washing of the canopy, pumps, concrete pad, building, sidewalks, signs, and sometimes an exhaust fan and hood.
 Almost anything you see can be washed.
 Station owners want to have a clean, attractive place of business.
 They want to look good and attract customers.
 Some mobile washers have even been able to sign up whole chains of stations and servicing them has become their entire business.
 When approaching a job like this, take a minute to look around before approaching the owner.
-List all the cleaning possibilities you see.
+Create a gas station and convenience store cleaning checklist for all of the cleaning possibilities you see.
 Many of your customers will be surprised at how much a mobile wash company can offer them.

 Many convenience stores either have washable siding, brick or stone.
 All of these surfaces can be washed with Limonene, Prodigy, or Citra-Solv.
 Downstream inject the product onto the surface and then pressure wash it off.
 Most of these storefronts have large windows.
 After washing the windows it’s a good idea to squeegee them off to avoid spotting.
 Be careful when washing at the doorway not to push water inside through the seam between the doors.
 If you do get water inside, immediately wipe it up with a towel before anyone can slip and fall.
 If your working around customers, arrange for someone to hold them back when you are washing at the entrance.
 Some people would love to sue you if you got them wet.
 When washing the building run you water temperature at around 110 degrees.